Sermons

 24 November 2019

 The church’s teaching about Jesus is that he is fully human and fully God.
 He is not half human and half God.
-So, mathematically it doesn’t add up as he is 100% human and 100% God – at the same time.
-Throughout his life in the bible we see examples of both his humanity and… Read more
+So, mathematically it doesn’t add up as he… Read more

 Year C 23rd Sunday After Pentecost – Better than Fig Leaves